The Secret Behind My Bulletproof Resilience In Crisis Support

 Was there something wrong with me?

 A few years and thousands of service hours later, I’ve come a very long way in providing support and have trained many people to do the same.
 Am I perfect?
 Hell no. Is my work at mastery level?
-No way, but it’s a lot closer than when I started!
+Nope, but it’s a lot closer than when I started.

 I now find authentic ways to express things while staying confidently grounded in professionalism.